Search programs

 Determine how you’ll pay for your degree

 Financial aid is available in many forms today.
-Applying through the Free Application for Federal Student Aid (FAFSA) is an excellent place to start, as most schools use the information from this application to determine eligibility for federal student loans and grants and institutional aid like need-based scholarships.
+The Free Application for Federal Student Aid (FAFSA) is an excellent place to start, as most schools use the information from this application to determine eligibility for federal student loans and grants and institutional aid like need-based scholarships.
 Many schools also use the CSS Profile to help determine a student’s financial aid eligibility.

 Students can also explore opportunities for scholarships and grants from outside organizations.
 Individuals who are working while enrolled in their online emergency management degree program can inquire with their employer about tuition assistance benefits.